jasonlienardi/tp/docs/UserGuide.md

 Users are able to track the meals, drinks, and exercises they have in a day and even past records.

+## Setup
-Note: To use the app please download the JAR file and 'db' folder.
-Place them into an empty folder and run the JAR file.
+To use the app please follow the setup procedures below:
+1. Download the JAR file and 'db' folder.
+2. Place them into an empty folder.
+3. Navigate to the folder you just created.
+4. Run the JAR file.

 ## Table of Contents
 <!-- TOC -->